 Microsoft's cloud computing business grows, stock edges up

-SAN FRANCISCO: Microsoft Corp beat Wall Street's profit forecast on Tuesday (Jan 30), helped by growth in its cloud computing business, but took a US$13.8 billion one-time charge due to the new US tax law.
+REUTERS: Microsoft Corp beat Wall Street's profit forecast on Wednesday, helped by growth in its cloud computing business, but took a US$13.8 billion one-time charge due to the new U.S. tax law.

 Amazon customers hoping to avoid being locked into one service could be helping growth, said Kim Forrest, an equity analyst at Fort Pitt Capital Group.
 "If you're really smart you'll have not one provider but two," she said.